Package 'chromatographR'

 Additional arguments can be provided to find_peaks to fine-tune the peak-finding algorithm.
 For example, the smooth_window can be increased to prevent peaks from being split into multiple features.
 Overly aggressive smoothing may cause small peaks to be overlooked.

-The standard deviation (sd), full-width at half maximum (FWHM), tau tau, and area are returned in units determined by time.units.
+The standard deviation (sd), full-width at half maximum (FWHM), tau tau, and area are returned in units determined by time_unit.
 By default, the units are in minutes.
-To compare directly with 'ChemStation' integration results, the time units should be in seconds.
+To compare directly with 'ChemStation' integration results, the time units should be changed to seconds.

 Value